Andrew Pierre Hart

 Utilising the decolonising techniques he has been developing as teaching methodology, Andrew Hart’s workshop programme will discuss institutional structures through improvisatory ideas of cross-modality with 1:1 tutors/students Serena Huang, Shabaka Hutchings, Kanika Carr and Tic Zogson.

 Celebrating the visceral qualities of Painting and Sound as core mediums for cross-modal idea generation, Hart’s offer is one of ‘ongoing rhythmic research, play, experimentation and improvisation ad infinitum: an improvisation of improvisation’.
-The ambition is to combine engagement with video, performance, found object and image, language and photography in a counter-hegemonic reconstruction of art languages.
+The ambition is to combine engagement with video, performance, found object and image, text and photography, in a counter-hegemonic reconstruction of art languages.

 In the context of Andrew Hart’s proposal, Beaconsfield understands decolonisation as a wider process that we are part of.
 As an artist-led entity, we are inspired by the idea of this process as an idealistic project rooted in praxis: a decolonising vision originally conjured by Frantz Fanon ‘… about reshaping, turning human beings once again into craftsman and craftswomen, who in reshaping matters and forms needed not look at the pre-existing models and needed not use them as paradigms.’

 1:1 exchange w/Andrew Hart is commissioned as the third in the series Beacon_Transitions: a lockdown experiment wherein a virtual portal is opened by Beaconsfield for artists to explore in conjunction with the physical site.
 Supported by DCMS Cultural Recovery Fund.